My boyfriend had been telling me for years that he wanted to show me around his home country, Hong Kong (and Indonesia), early on in our relationship.

 What Airalo does, and basically all (actual) mobile operators do, is partner up with a local mobile operator so that their customers can still stay connected when abroad.

-In the case of Hong Kong, the Airalo Hkmobile eSIM uses the CSL Mobile network with the help of Singtel from Singapore (so your phone, apps & site may claim you are using a Singtel eSIM instead of an Airalo one – that is correct).
+In the case of Hong Kong, the Airalo Hkmobile eSIM uses the CSL Mobile network with the help of Singtel from Singapore (so your phone, some apps, or sites you visit may claim you are using a Singtel eSIM instead of an Airalo one – that is correct).

 Note: in some countries, Airalo uses multiple local networks (which often applies to regional or global eSIMs, like the Airalo Asialink eSIM).